Carter Family: Legacy and musical style

+Keep on the Sunny Side, a musical play chronicling the Carter Family's rise to stardom, premiered at the Barter Theatre in Abingdon, Virginia, in 2001.
+Conceived and written by Douglas Pote, the play enjoyed a multiyear run, a national tour spanning 23 states, and an original cast recording; the Barter has also mounted numerous revivals amid lasting popularity.

-Renewed attention to the Carter Family tune "When I'm Gone" occurred after several covers performed a cappella with a cup used to provide percussion, as in the cup game and dubbed "Cups or The Cup Song", went viral and culminated with a short performance in the movie Pitch Perfect.
+Renewed attention to the Carter Family tune "When I'm Gone" occurred after several covers performed a cappella with a cup used to provide percussion, as in the cup game and dubbed the Cups song, went viral and culminated with a short performance in the movie Pitch Perfect.
 Afterwards it was released as a single by Anna Kendrick.

-The A.P. and Sara Carter House, A.P.
-Carter Homeplace, A.P.
-Carter Store, Maybelle and Ezra Carter House, and Mt.
+The A. P. and Sara Carter House, A. P. Carter Homeplace, A. P. Carter Store, Maybelle and Ezra Carter House, and Mt.
 Vernon Methodist Church are listed on the National Register of Historic Places as components of the Carter Family Thematic Resource.

 In 2017, the Carter Family's story was told in the award-winning documentary series American Epic.
 The film featured unseen film footage of The Carter Family performing and being interviewed, and radically improved restorations of their 1920s recordings.
 Director Bernard MacMahon commented that "we first came to the Carters through their records, but one of the other things that struck us about them is that they were involved in both of the main waves of America hearing itself for the first time.
 They made their first impact in that early wave of rural recordings, and then the next stage was the arrival of radio, and in the late 1930s, they went to Texas and were on XERA, a border station based in Mexico that could be heard all over the central and western United States."
 The Carter Family's story was profiled in the accompanying book, American Epic: The First Time America Heard Itself.